ERP Value

 Process improvements

-Next, we assess the potential benefits from process improvements that can be driven by a new ERP system
+We assess the potential benefits from process improvements that can be driven by a new ERP or other enterprise system

 Report in plain language

-Our output is a clear, straightforward report that sets out the run-rate EBITDA benefits you can expect from an ERP programme, without any technology jargon
+Our output is a clear, straightforward report that sets out the run-rate cost savings you can expect from a technology programme - without the technology jargon

 About our founder

 My background is in technology, but I've worked in the M&A world since 2007.
 That has given me a view on hundreds of businesses from the inside.
-I've seen ERP programmes that might cost a million, or ten million or well over a hundred million for a large group.
-But the decisions about ERP are being made without any view on the value.
-That's why I decided to build a new approach to quantify ERP value in terms of improved EBTIDA.
+I've seen automation and integration programmes that cost millions, yet the decisions about them are being made without any view on the value delivered.
+That's why I decided to build a new approach to quantify the value of ERP and other enterprise systems.